Grants & Funding Resources (non-SCAP)

 The 2019 Legislature appropriated $19.8 million to assist small school districts with significant building deficiencies.
 This grant is limited to school districts with total enrollments of one thousand students or less.

-The 2019 Legislature appropriated $3,000,000 for urgent repair grants to address nonrecurring, urgent repair projects at K-12 public schools, excluding skill centers, that could impact the health and safety of students and staff.
+The 2021 Legislature provided $4,193,000 solely for urgent repair grants to address non-reoccurring urgent small repair projects at K-12 public schools, excluding skill centers, that could impact the health and safety of students and staff if not completed.
+Districts are limited to one grant, not to exceed $200,000 per 3-year period.
+If you received the Urgent Repair Grant in the 2019-21 biennium, your district is not eligible for this 2021-23 biennial grant.

 The state Department of Commerce manages an energy efficiency and solar grant fund program for energy and operational cost savings at state public higher education institutions, local government facilities, state agencies and kindergarten through 12th grade (K-12) public school districts.
 Grant funds are provided through the state capital budget.
 This program is awarded through a competitive process.